amin-nejad/amin-nejad.github.io/_posts/2020-11-15-Moving-on-from-pandas.md

 Finally we have [`vaex`](https://github.com/vaexio/vaex).
 Vaex is a new project which aims to deal with big data without resorting to using clusters.
 It still supports out-of-core computation, lazy evaluation, a pandas-esque API and all the rest of it - but just on one machine.
 Their philosophy appears to be that cluster computing is overkill for the majority of problems it is used for.
 Unless absolutely necessary, we should try and use just one machine and avoid the overhead of managing a cluster, and vaex is just the tool to make the most of your machine.

-I have to say, I'm a big fan of their philosophy but of course that alone isn't a compelling enough to use their solution.
+I have to say, I'm a big fan of this philosophy but of course that alone isn't a compelling enough reason to use their solution.
 So why should you use vaex?
 Because it's super fast.
-One of the creators of vaex (admittedly biased) wrote a [blog post](https://towardsdatascience.com/beyond-pandas-spark-dask-vaex-and-other-big-data-technologies-battling-head-to-head-a453a1f8cc13) benchmarking their library against the aforementioned incumbents.
+One of the creators of vaex (admittedly biased) has written a [blog post](https://towardsdatascience.com/beyond-pandas-spark-dask-vaex-and-other-big-data-technologies-battling-head-to-head-a453a1f8cc13) benchmarking their library against the aforementioned incumbents.
 However what you can't argue with are hard numbers and frankly vaex smokes the rest of the pack.
 Only spark (both pyspark and koalas) comes close in matching it for speed.
 So, if speed is your primary objective and you don't care about cluster computing, use vaex.

 ## Summary